It's been quite a while since I've scribbled any new thoughts.

 "Hector!
 (Or Lucinda, or whomever) Will you please pay attention!
 You're smart, you can get this, but you need to focus or you won't pass Algebra!
 This is your last chance, Hector!
 If you don't pass Algebra this time you won't graduate!
 Focus please!"

-You know what they say about paybacks.
+Well you know what they say about paybacks.

 Virtually all of Father's beloved children are faced with these really hard life lessons at one time or another.
 The ones that knock the breath right out of you.